jalduaatwit/DS_Individual_Project/README.md

 Alongside the validation process, the overarching goal is to develop expertise in model training, allowing for further creation of more robust and effective predictive models in the future.

+Some overall questions that I want to answer include:
+- Is there any correlation between features in each of the patients data that may help with the predictive model?
+- How do you make a predicitive model using TensorFlow?
+- How accurate is a predicitive model?

 ## Selection of Data
 The model processing and training are conducted using a Colab Notebook and is available [here](codes/Predictive_Model.ipynb).